PleiadesBUW/PleiadesUserDocumentation/totp.md

-# 2 Factor Authentication on Pleiades
+# 2 Factor Authentication on PLEIADES

 ## Why?

-To increase security significantly, [two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) requires a 2nd piece of evidence to log into the Pleiades cluster.
+To increase security significantly, [two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) requires a 2nd piece of evidence to log into the PLEIADES cluster.

 We currently offer [TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password) (Time-based one-time password) logins, which usually require no additional hardware on the user's side - any smartphone is enough.
 Some people call that "Google Authenticator" because Google implented one reference of this method.
 But the [standard](https://datatracker.ietf.org/doc/html/rfc6238) is completely open.